sascha-schieferdecker/TYPO3-instagram/README.md

 `apify/instagram-scraper`

-Make sure you don't select any filter (posts/reels) while setting up the scraper.
-Schedule the scraper to run as often as you like.
+Ensure no filter (posts/reels) is selected when setting up the scraper.
+You can schedule the scraper to run as frequently as you prefer.

-It is important that you run the scraper multiple times a day, the host names for the instagram asset URLs seem rather transient.
+It is crucial to run the scraper multiple times a day, as the host names for Instagram asset URLs appear to change frequently.

+The extension saves posts as individual database entries.
+This allows you to set a low number of posts to scrape, based on how frequently new content is posted.
+Ensure both the Apify and TYPO3 schedulers are set to a short enough interval to avoid missing any posts.

 ![scraper.png](Documentation%2FImages%2Fscraper.png)